Antiseen: History and side projects

-After several years playing regularly throughout the East Coast and southern United States, Antiseen embarked on their first major world tour in 1992, performing in 19 countries in Europe and North America.
-This was repeated semi-annually for the rest of the 1990s.
 By the close of the decade the group tired of the routine and began to focus on shorter trips concentrating on individual regions (e.g. the west coast, east coast, midwest etc.) while returning to Europe for festivals.

-In 1987, Jeff Clayton partnered with Thomas O'Keefe to form Judas Bullethead, an avant-punk outfit which released three EPs between 1987 and 1991.
-Clayton and O'Keefe performed under assumed identities controlled by the fictitious godhead known as 'Charlie'.
-Although only performing in public three times, the records were critically lauded and have become collectors' items.
-Reportedly, there is an entire album of unreleased material.
+Jeff Clayton created and edited a fanzine, New Breed, in which he announced the formation of Antiseen in Issue #3:

 In 1988 guitarist Joe Young released a solo EP, Bury The Needle, which featured several Antiseen members.

 Jeff Clayton has recorded two solo EPs, 'Jeff Clayton & the Slimegoats' in 1988 and 'Jeff Clayton & the Mongrels' in 2009.
 The Mongrels featured Mike Hendrix of the Belmont Playboys on lead guitar.

 GG Allin used Antiseen as his backing band on his Murder Junkies album.
 The band has stated that this album was a mixed blessing, saying that although they regret the "backing band" stigma that it gave them, they loved the way the album turned out.

 Sometimes it seems like that's all people wanna talk about.
 I don't regret those days at all, but we have done more than just that.
 We miss GG a lot though.